 Let me just say, relationships are hard these days whether you’re Christian or not.
-But one would think that being a Christian would eliminate most of the problems we normally face in relationships right?
-WRONG!
+But one would think that being a Christian would eliminate most of the problems we normally face in relationships right? …and that couldn’t be further from the truth!

 Here are the Top 5 Reasons Christian Relationships Fail: